wjtk4444/eso-addons/Teleport/README.md

 ### Teleporting to zones

 To travel to any of the in-game zones, simply type `/tp <zone name prefix>` in chat.
+There are also [zone name aliases](#zones-httpsenuespnetwikionlinezonesoverworld_zones) available and they work the exact same way as regular zone names.

 For example: